Available Today: Experience Kintsugi & Learn to Breathe New Life into Broken Pottery in Minami-Aoyama

 Overview

 Experience the art of kintsugi and Japanese table coordination in this special Wabunka plan at the tableware gallery Utsuwa Omusubi HANARE.
 Established in 1986 in Minami-Aoyama, Tokyo, the store has supplied tableware to many top Japanese restaurants.
-Learn an ancient Japanese repair technique, create a one-of-a-kind work of art and embrace Japan's timeless beauty and sustainable spirit.
+Learn an ancient Japanese repair technique, create a one-of-a-kind work of art and embrace Japan's timeless beauty, sustainable spirit, and the philosophy behind kintsugi.

 Key Features

-・Enjoy a lecture on kintsugi history and wabi-sabi culture in English, deepening your understanding of these ancient traditions
+• Enjoy a lecture on kintsugi history and wabi-sabi culture in English, learning about the values and philosophy expressed through kintsugi

 *The standard plan uses silver powder for the finish, but you can upgrade to gold powder for an additional fee.